MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 In most modern IDEs, wavy underlines under text indicate syntax errors.
 In Microsoft Edge version 91 or later, wavy underlines display under HTML in the **DOM** view of the **Elements** tool.
 The wavy underlines indicate code issues and suggestions related to accessibility, compatibility, performance, and so on.
 For more information about how to review and edit issues, see [Find and fix problems using the Issues tool](../../../issues/index.md).

-To open the **Issues** tool and learn more about the issue and how to fix it, complete one of the following actions.
+To open the **Issues** tool and learn more about the issue and how to fix it:

-*   Select and hold `Shift`, and then choose any wavy underline.
+* Press and hold `Shift`, and then click a wavy underline.

-*   Complete the following actions.
-    1. Hover on any wavy underline.
-    1. Open the contextual menu (right-click).
-    1. Choose **Show in Issues**.
+* Or, right-click a wavy underline, and then select **Show in Issues**.

 Selecting the underlined error in the **Elements** tool: